 From 1960 through 1965, four other Catholic elementary schools opened nearby which at the time relieved the overcrowding in the classrooms.

 In 1963, the school divided into a K-6th grade elementary school and a Junior High School, also adding to the elementary school the Madonna Center, which now serves as the community church hall.

 The School Sisters of Notre Dame, called to minister elsewhere to children in need, left the school after the 1984-85 school year.
-We anticipate their return to us in the near future.

 The school added Pre-K for the 1985-86 school year for a short time until 1989.
 Pre-K4 was reinstated in 1998 and continues today with class size maxing out at 20 per classroom in the Guardian Angel wing of the building.

 St. Gerard Majella merged with students from St. Isidore parish, in Baker, Louisiana, that closed its school doors in June 2010.
 The name unofficially changed to Redemptorist Elementary.
 The Redemptorist order of priests support the education and religious education of students still today.
 When Redemptorist High School, a 7th -12th grade configured school closed its doors in May 2015, the incoming 7th graders joined the school for the 2015-2016 school year and the name unofficially changed to Redemptorist St. Gerard.
 The name reflected the blending of yet another school into this historical building.
 The school is retaining the Redemptorist St. Gerard School name as we now have our first 8th grade class!
 We want to make it official-we are alive, spirit-filled and promoting pride and passion to continue the Wolfpack nation (Redemptorist and St. Gerard Majella) legacy.